mattes/google-cloud-kms-csr/README.md

 # CSR with Google Cloud KMS

-Quick utility tool that creates a CSR cert and signs it with a private key coming from Google Cloud KMS or HMS.
+Quick utility tool that creates a CSR cert and signs it with a private key coming from Google Cloud KMS or HSM.
 The private key never leaves Google, everyone is happy.
 The CSR can then be used to get cert from CA.

 I would've done it with `openssl`, but there is no Google Cloud KMS engine available.
 (Sept.
 2018)